benjamincrozat/legacy-blog/README.md

 ## What you will learn

 This is a small project.
 It certainly won't teach you how to maintain apps at huge scales.
 That being said, you can learn about:
 - Simplicity.
 Most developers underestimate its benefits.
+I love figuring out how to do more with less.
 - Using the GPT API from OpenAI to create features that were unthinkable not so long ago.
 - Creating admin pages based on Filament.
 - Testing.
-A crucial part of ensuring everything stays stable.
+This is a crucial part in ensuring everything don't break and Google does not penalize me.
 Because I can be forgetful, distracted and overconfident sometimes.
 These are flaws of human beings that can easily be mitigated by machines.
-- How to use various frontend technologies such as Livewire v3 + Volt, Alpine.js, and Tailwind CSS.
+- How to use various frontend technologies such as Livewire v3, Volt, Alpine.js, and Tailwind CSS.
-- But you will also learn what you should avoid.
-This codebase is far from what I consider perfect.

 ## Requirements